Building Agentic Systems: From Simple Loops to Production

 Return an error type, a message, and a machine-actionable suggestion — not a raw stack trace.
 The error classification from the previous section applies directly here: let tools tell the system exactly what went wrong and what to do about it.

 Getting an agent to work in a demo takes an afternoon.
-Getting it to work reliably in production — that's where the engineering lives.
+Making it reliable in production is where most of the engineering effort goes.

 Guardrails

-Without boundaries, a confident model will cheerfully execute destructive actions, blow through rate limits, or spend $50 on a task worth $0.05.
-Autonomy caps — max steps, retries, and spend per run — are non-negotiable.
+Without constraints, models will execute destructive actions, blow through rate limits, or spend $50 on a task worth $0.05.
+In one widely reported case, two agents entered an infinite conversation loop, ran undetected for 11 days, and burned $47,000.
+Autonomy caps — max steps, retries, and spend per run — have been the most reliable safeguard in practice.
 Tier your tool permissions:

 Observability